Hardest Marathons In The USA: 15 Brutal Courses + The Difficulty Truth

 When it comes to terrain, this can involve extreme gains in elevation over the course of the race, with significant and steep uphills or an overall relentless uphill course profile, even if gradual, with little to no flat or downhill for reprieve.

-The marathon may also be held at altitude, as altitude running is inherently more challenging because of the relative lack of oxygen in the atmosphere.
+Some of the most difficult marathons are also those held at altitude, as altitude running is inherently more challenging because of the relative lack of oxygen in the atmosphere.

 A trail runner racing in the mountains.